 Ensure that your system meets the minimum hardware and operating system requirements.
-An appliance-based solution, the TRITON AP-EMAIL system should also include Windows servers for the management console and the Email Log Database.
+An appliance-based solution, the Forcepoint Email Security system should also include Windows servers for the management console and the Email Log Database.

-See the online Deployment and Installation Center for complete details on the system resources required to support your deployment.
+Refer to the online Deployment and Installation Center for complete details on the system resources required to support your deployment.

-See the email protection system Deployment Guide for information about deployment options.
+Refer to the email protection system Deployment Guide for information about deployment options.